 Profit Sharing Plan Contribution Limits

 A defined contribution plan is a qualified retirement plan that must meet certain IRS tax laws.
+The "defined contribution" refers to a certain percentage of your earnings.
+The percentage of a self-employed or an employee's earnings are then contributed to the defined contribution plan.

-The two types of defined contribution plans are a Money Purchase Plan and a

-Profit Sharing Plan.
+The two types of defined contribution plans are a Money Purchase Plan and a Profit Sharing Plan.
 Your small business can be either a sole proprietorship, corporation or a partnership.

 These plans were all once called Keogh Plans, named for U.S. Congressman Eugene Keogh who sponsored the legislation, Law HR-10.

 The IRS rules also allow you to do a tax-free profit sharing rollover or a money purchase rollover to your IRA or to another retirement plan.